-Describe the recoupment process:
+Describe the recoupment process: Appendix I: Financial Accountability I-3: Payment (6 of 7) f.

-f.
 Provider Retention of Payments.
 Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
-Select one:

-Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
 Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
 Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.

-g.
-Additional Payment Arrangements
+Appendix I: Financial Accountability g.
+Additional Payment Arrangements i.

-i.
 Voluntary Reassignment of Payments to a Governmental Agency.
 Select one:

+I-3: Payment (7 of 7)